-This Chinese rolled oolong tea is scented with apricots.
-Fruity and floral, it makes for a wonderful iced tea on a warm afternoon or try it hot to lift the spirits.
+This Chinese rolled oolong tea is scented with one of our favorite stone fruits: apricots.
+Fruity and floral, it makes for a wonderful iced tea on a warm afternoon, or try it hot to lift the spirits on a gray winter day.

 Ingredients: Oolong Tea, Apricots, Natural Flavor